-Sexually intrusive thoughts is one of the more common domains of OCD and pedophilia falls under that umbrella.
+Sexually intrusive thoughts is one of the more common domains of OCD and pedophilia OCD falls under that umbrella.
 This obsession specifically is a bit more sensitive for people to talk about for obvious reasons, which is why I’m writing this blog.
-The more information there is about this topic, the more clients will know that they are not alone.
+The more information there is about this topic, the more those afflicted will know that they are not alone.

 Exposure response prevention treatment (ERP) is the empirically supported treatment modality for all domains of OCD.
 It involves exposing you to your fear in small doses over time until you are essentially desensitized (clinicians say “habituated”) to the fear.
 Clients will initially tell me that they don’t want to be desensitized to pedophilia.
-I have to remind them that we are only destining them from their fear/doubt about whether they are a pedophile.
+I have to remind them that we are only desensitizing them from their fear/doubt about whether they are a pedophile, not actual pedophilia.

 Most of the time the OCD morphs in predictable ways as someone engages in exposure response prevention treatment.
 The client starts off with “what if I’m a pedophile.”
 As the client does exposures, the fear typically morphs to “what if my treatment is making me become a pedophile because I’m no longer triggered by my exposures.”
-I personally find this thought funny because it’s as if I’m training people to become a pedophile!
+OCD can be so absurd!
 Later it might morph to “what if I’m somehow wrongly accused of harming a child.”
 I tell clients all the time that when the OCD tries to morph during treatment, it is a good sign.
 It means the OCD is threatened and is trying to find other ways to thrive.
 You would just need to keep doing the ERP until there is no more distress related to the intrusive thoughts.

 It is important to know that the goal of ERP is to not give you certainty about your fear.
 It is simply increasing your tolerance of the uncertainty.
 In other words, ERP will not eliminate your intrusive thoughts.
 That’s impossible.
 We all have intrusive thoughts.
 The only thing that distinguishes someone with OCD from someone who does not is the person with OCD will engage in compulsions and become stuck.
 After completing ERP treatment, you will still have intrusive thoughts, but they will no longer be threatening.
 In fact, you will learn to make fun of the intrusive thoughts and not take them so seriously!

-If you have this domain of OCD and have not received ERP treatment, I can imagine your hesitancy and doubt in the treatment and the outcome I just described.
+If you have this domain of OCD and have not received ERP treatment, we can understand your hesitancy and doubt in the treatment and the outcome I just described.
 But, keep this in mind, you already know what your life is like right now while not engaging in treatment.
 To put it bluntly, it sucks.
-There’s nothing worse than doubting who you are and your character.
-It makes sense to have some faith and try something different.
+There’s nothing worse than doubting who you are.
+It makes sense to have courage and try something different.
 Try ERP!
-Give me a call and I can tell you more about the treatment approach.
+Give us a call and we can tell you more about the treatment approach.